nuxeo/doc.nuxeo.com-content/src/userdoc/web-ui/organizing-content/task/handling-tasks.md

 ---
-title: Participating to a workflow
+title: Participating to a Workflow
 review:
     comment: ''
     date: '2018-10-15'